GatoGraphQL/ExtensionStarter/README.md

 You are also able to do bulk modifications, such as searching and replacing a piece of code across different plugins, in a single action (and push it to the repo using a single commit).

-The monorepo is managed via the [Monorepo Builder](https://github.com/symplify/monorepo-builder).

 ### Use the same GitHub Actions workflows developed for the Gato GraphQL plugin

 The GitHub Actions workflows developed for the Gato GraphQL plugin are readily-available to create and release our extensions.
 This includes Continuous Integration workflows to: